nlaha/godot-midi/README.md

 ## Installation from binaries

 1. Download the latest release from https://github.com/nlaha/godot-midi/releases
+> If you'd like to download a newer version that hasn't been released, download it from the latest Github Actions run: https://github.com/nlaha/godot-midi/actions/workflows/builds.yml

 2. Copy the `godot-midi` folder to your project's `addons` folder
 3. Enable the addon in Godot's project settings